atc-net/atc-source-generators/README.md

 # 🎯 Atc Source Generators

 A collection of Roslyn C# source generators for .NET that eliminate boilerplate code and improve developer productivity.
+All generators are designed with **Native AOT compatibility** in focus, enabling faster startup times, smaller deployment sizes, and optimal performance for modern cloud-native applications.

 ## 🚀 Source Generators